JoeBuzh/RadarSpider/README.md

 # RadarSpider
-A web radar data collector based on Spider.
+A web radar data collector based on Scrapy.

 ### Introduction
 + This is a web collector for fetching radar data images.